iapnetwork/docs/whitepapers/technical-whitepaper.md

 The following Core communication services are provided:

-- **Metaconsensus Service**: this service collects cost, performance and security data information, as described above, from public blockchains interfaced with IAP Core, such as Bitcoin and Ethereum.
-The collected data are analysed for past trends to output a weighted reference score.
+- **Metaconsensus Service**: this service collects cost, performance and security data information, as described above, from public blockchains interfaced with IAP Core, such as Bitcoin, Ethereum, Komodo, NEM, Energi, EOS, NEO, etc. The collected data are analysed for past trends to output a weighted reference score.
 This score is comparable with all other IAP interfaced public blockchains.
 These data are collated and made available for the Oracle Service to query, which is used by applications when determining which other blockchains (in addition to Plato) to send IAT Anchors to.
 These services allow the application to be able to switch over to another Core blockchain if the blockchain is experiencing increased transaction costs.
 The switching choice is set in the Client configuration.
 They have three main functions:

   - **Cost Analyser**: Collects the transaction costs of each of the Core blockchains and obtains a Gaussian distribution of current transaction costs, with positions of each blockchain on the curve.
 These data points are ranked and then analysed for past trends, which are used to predict possible forthcoming costs.